The Summit Study Group Membership Guidelines

 - The gross income requirement for all members is a minimum of $400,000, which may include both professional fee and/or commission revenue.

 - New qualifying members of The Summit Group are provisional for the first year.
 During provisional status they have voice, but no vote.

-No more than 2 members may be from the same practice and 1 individual per practice is preferred.
+- No more than two members may be from the same practice and one individual per practice is preferred.

-Two meetings per year commencing on the third Wednesday of January and July.
+- Two meetings per year commencing on Wednesdays during the months of January and July.
 The start time is the host’s discretion but will be no earlier than 1:00 p.m. on Wednesday and no later than 8:00 a.m. on Thursday.
-They are to end by 1:00 p.m. on Friday.
+The semi-annual meetings end by 1:00 p.m. on Friday.
 Attendance at all meetings is expected.
 Members should schedule around meeting dates.